 As of May 2013 Governor Scott signed a bill that will make texting while driving illegal.
-Motorists will be ticketed for texting while driving if they are pulled over for other traffic infractions.
-This will take effect October 1st, 2013.
+Motorists would be ticketed for texting while driving if they are pulled over for other traffic infractions.
+This took effect October 1st, 2013.

 Have you ever experienced the following..